Bilinear Interpolation in GIS

 Using the four nearest neighboring cells, bilinear interpolation assigns the output cell value by taking the weighted average.
 It applies weights based on the distance of the four nearest cell centers smoothing the output raster grid.

 It’s recommended to use bilinear interpolation for continuous data sets without distinct boundaries.
 The surface must be continuous and the closest points must be related.

 When you run the process, it generates a smoother surface, but not as severe as cubic convolution which uses 16 neighboring cells.
-The output raster will take only four closest cell centers and apply an average using distance.
+The output raster will take only the four closest cell centers and apply an average using distance.

 Why Use Bilinear Interpolation?